quantified-uncertainty/metaforecast/README.md

+## Move to Squiggle monorepo

+**This repository is deprecated.**

+To make things easier to maintain by [QURI](https://quantifieduncertainty.org/) team, we moved Metaforecast source code to [Squiggle monorepo](https://github.com/quantified-uncertainty/squiggle).
+Refer to [apps/metaforecast](https://github.com/quantified-uncertainty/squiggle/tree/main/apps/metaforecast) for the latest source code.

 ## What this is

 [Metaforecast](https://metaforecast.org) is a search engine for probabilities from various prediction markes and forecasting platforms.
 Try searching "Trump", "China" or "Semiconductors".